Autovision Spearhead Project

 Autovision: Graphene collision avoidance systems for autonomous vehicles

-The AUTOVISION project is led by Qurv in Barcelona, and counts on the collaboration of industrial partners such Aixtron in the UK and Veoneer in Sweden, this new project will help make safe deployment of autonomous vehicles possible.
+Led by Qurv in Barcelona, AUTOVISION counts on the collaboration of industrial partners such Aixtron in the UK and Veoneer in Sweden, to help make safe deployment of autonomous vehicles possible.
 Afterall, the success of autonomous driving will largely depend on how split-second moments of imminent hazards are handled.

 The AUTOVISION project, over the course of three years, will produce complementary metal-oxide semiconductor (CMOS) graphene quantum dot image sensors in prototype sensor systems, ready for uptake in the automotive sector.
 Across the duration of the project, the developing image sensor is set to take huge leaps in sensitivity, operation speed and pixel size.

 In the wider electronics industry, CMOS are at the heart of technological revolution.
 They have enabled compact and low cost micro-electronic circuits and imaging systems, but the diversification of this technology in applications other than microcircuits and visible light cameras has made limited progress.
 This is due to the difficulty of combining CMOS with other semiconductors apart from silicon.

 Recently, monolithic integration of a CMOS integrated circuit with graphene has been made possible, enabling high-resolution image sensing that detects UV, visible, infrared and even terahertz frequencies.